gideonibemerejr/js-for-designers/README.md

 ## Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)!
-Big shout out to them.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+"Despite being used on pretty much every website on the internet, Javascript is actually one of the tougher languages to learn.
+In this short course, we specifically talk about Javascript targeted towards what a creative professional would use it for – functional and fun, interactive websites." - taken from SuperHi's short description of the course.

-Each project is a separate lesson on an important javascript fundamental when coding and designing the front-end of a web application.
+Each project is created as a separate React Component held in the `Pages/` directory and is a separate lesson covering important javascript fundamentals when coding and designing the front-end of a web application.
+Check their descriptions below for an deeper understanding.

+## Projects

+### What What Was Learned

+Overall I learned these six ideas:

+- New context for how modern Javascript (ES6+) can work, from variables and strings to arrays and objects
+- Working with smooth animation, transitions, and delays to make web designs look better
+- Context.
+Making design changes, on the fly, as a user scrolls upa and down the page
+- New context for how to work with browser interactions such as clicks, hovers, mouse movements and scroll events
+- Add in subtle and not-so-subtle parallax effects to web designs
+- Confidence in web design decisions.

 ## Getting Started: Development